 This section highlights the ways in which new and ongoing National Institute on Aging (NIA)-supported programs, centers, and collaborative efforts are advancing Alzheimer’s research.

-A key component of the Federal research program for Alzheimer’s disease is to create and sustain an infrastructure that supports and enhances scientific discovery and translation of those discoveries into the prevention and treatment of Alzheimer’s disease.
+A key component of the Federal research program for Alzheimer’s disease is to create and sustain an infrastructure that supports and enhances scientific discovery and translation of discoveries into Alzheimer’s disease prevention and treatment.
 NIA’s coordinating mechanisms and key initiatives are central to this effort.
 Specifically, important advances are being made by supporting high-quality research, from which data can be pooled and shared widely and efficiently through a well-established Alzheimer’s disease research infrastructure.

-- Convening and collaborating in workshops in new scientific areas
+- Convening and collaborating in workshops addressing new scientific areas

 - Working across NIH to vigorously discuss new science and opportunities for new investment

-- Partnering with other Federal agencies, not-for-profit groups, and industry in the shared goal of improved treatments, new prevention strategies, and better programs for people with Alzheimer’s and their caregivers.
+- Partnering with other Federal agencies, not-for-profit groups, and industry in the shared goals of improved treatments, new prevention strategies, and better programs for people with Alzheimer’s and their caregivers.